kstreet13/bioc2020trajectories/README.md

 * Import and explore large scRNA-seq datasets.
 * Understand the challenges of trajectory inference.
 * Compose analysis pipeline that allows interpretation of complex scRNA-seq datasets.
-* Assess the added complexity of handling multiple conditions in these dynamic studies and how it influences the analysis pipeline.
+* Assess the added complexity of handling multiple conditions in these dynamic systems and how it influences the analysis pipeline.
 * Discuss how the analysis pipeline can incorporate this change and evaluate it.